benjaminion/upgrading-ethereum-book/src/book.md

 The scope of effective balance quickly grew, and now it completely represents the weight of a validator in the consensus protocol.

-All of the following consensus-related matters are proportional to the effective balance of a validator:
+All the following consensus-related quantities are proportional to the effective balance of a validator:

   - the probability of being [selected](/part3/helper/misc#def_compute_proposer_index) as the beacon block proposer;
   - the validator's weight in the LMD-GHOST fork choice rule;
-  - the validator's weight in the justification and finalisation [calculations](/part3/transition/epoch#def_weigh_justification_and_finalization) calculations; and
+  - the validator's weight in the justification and finalisation [calculations](/part3/transition/epoch#def_weigh_justification_and_finalization); and
   - the probability of being [included](/part3/helper/accessors#def_get_next_sync_committee_indices) in a sync committee.

 [TODO link to fork choice rule above]::